n26/psd2-tpp-docs/doc/dedicated-aisp.md

 ## AIS endpoints

-Please use your QWAC certificate when calling for any Accounts request on `xs2a.tech26.de`, along with a valid access token retrieved as per the [Oauth](https://number26-jira.atlassian.net/wiki/spaces/ProdTech/pages/1895696821/PSD2+Dedicated+Interface+-+AISP+Access+documentation#Validity-of-access-&-refresh-tokens "https://number26-jira.atlassian.net/wiki/spaces/ProdTech/pages/1895696821/PSD2+Dedicated+Interface+-+AISP+Access+documentation#Validity-of-access-&-refresh-tokens") session.

 ### Read Account List
+Please use your QWAC certificate when calling for any Accounts request on `xs2a.tech26.de`, along with a valid access token retrieved during Oauth session.

 #### Request